Arizona athletes announce brand deals on first day of NCAA name, image & likeness rule change

-TEMPE, Ariz. — Thursday marked an historic day for college athletes across the country as new changes to the NCAA's name, image and likeness policy took effect.
+TEMPE, Ariz. — Thursday marked a historic day for college athletes across the country as new changes to the NCAA's name, image, and likeness policy took effect.

-College athletes can now monetize their own value through sponsorships, advertisements and brand deals.
-Under the new rule change, athletes need to notify their respective program of any deals.
+College athletes can now monetize their own value through sponsorships, advertisements, and brand deals.
+Under the new rule change, athletes need to notify their respective programs of any deals.

 Experts say this rule change has been coming since California passed its own state law in 2019 allowing collegiate athletes to benefit financially from their names.
 Several states, including Arizona, have since followed suit.